-How to update your Porkbun-hosted website via FTP
+How to update your cPanel-hosted website via FTP

 - Log in.
 You should arrive at the Domain Management screen.
 If you're already logged in, click your username in the top-right corner and select Domain Management.

-- If you’ve purchased traditional web hosting from Porkbun, you’ll see a green icon that looks like a bee hive to the right of your domain name.
+- If you’ve purchased traditional web hosting from Porkbun ( How to set up traditional cPanel web hosting), you’ll see a green icon that says "cPanel" to the right of your domain name.
 Click it.

 - Now that you’re logged into cPanel, click the “FTP Accounts” button in the “FILES” section.

 The FTP Accounts screen is where you can set up the FTP account you’ll use to manually update our website.

 Here's how to set up the various fields:

 - Log In: Type the username you’ll use to log in over FTP.
 Some examples are: admin, webmaster, etc.

 - Password: Type the password you wish to use for the above account.
 It can be the same as your account password, or different.